Can’t get a PlayStation 5? Meet the Grinch bots snapping up the holidays’ hottest gift.

 Coleman, the teenager in Maryland, has tried much of it, including inventory alerts and having his parents set up accounts on sites such as Target, GameStop, Best Buy and Walmart.
 He has managed to get a PS5 in his shopping cart, but it disappears by the time he hits checkout — a common complaint among shoppers across sites.

 After The Washington Post asked Brack for comment on Coleman, the teenager hunting for the PS5, Brack said he wanted to send him one of the consoles he had obtained with his bot.
+“I feel bad,” he said.

 Read more consumer tech reviews and analysis: